kb/dotfiles/README.md

 - Install Oh My Zsh
 - Set some macOS preferences

+## Post Installation

+1. Update Alfred to point to iCloud folder location so preferences are sync'd

 ### Manual Installation

 If you prefer to install components individually: